I Was Staring at 2,000 Monthly Visits.My Revenue Hadn't Moved.

 I spent three months celebrating traffic growth before I realized I was chasing a number that didn't matter.
 Visits felt good on a dashboard, but they weren't converting, weren't returning, and weren't driving anything I actually cared about.

-I stopped caring about session count and started obsessing over conversion rate, customer acquisition cost, and repeat visitor rate.
+I stopped caring about session count and started obsessing over conversion rate, customer acquisition cost, and repeat-visitor rate.
 Suddenly I had clarity.

-That's the real difference—vanity metrics make you feel productive.
-Actionable metrics tell you what to do next.
+That's the real difference.
+Vanity metrics make you feel productive.

+Meaningful metrics tell you what to do next.
 If you're measuring something and it doesn't point to a decision, you're probably measuring the wrong thing.
-Our analytics approach is built on finding the metrics that actually move the needle for your business.